Questions and Answers

 Q: Do your fees include any possible birth parent expenses, or should we budget for the additional costs?
 What other costs do we need to be concerned about?

-A: Program fees for Gladney's domestic infant adoption programs cover all services and potential birth parent expenses with the exception of home study services to the adopting family.
+A: Program fees for Gladney's domestic infant adoption programs cover all services and potential birth parent expenses.
 In addition prospective adoptive parents should be prepared to pay for their own travel expenses and adoption finalization services provided by their own attorney.

 Q: Will Gladney work with couples from any state?